 Ashley Williams is one of Hollywood’s most versatile actresses and continues to bring her talents to comedies and dramas in film, television and theatre.
-She most recently starred in the TV Land series “The Jim Gaffigan Show,” where she played Jeannie Gaffigan, Jim’s TV wife, the grounding yet zany, wind beneath his wings.
+She most recently starred in the Hallmark Channel original movie “Holiday Hearts,” and in the TV Land series “The Jim Gaffigan Show,” in which she played Jeannie Gaffigan, Jim’s TV wife, who was the grounding, yet zany, wind beneath his wings.

 Williams also appeared alongside Jessica Chastain and Oscar Issac in the critically acclaimed film A Most Violent Year.
 In past years she starred in the Warner Bros. film Something Borrowed, alongside Kate Hudson and Ginnifer Goodwin.
 Her other film credits include the Oscar®-nominated indie Margin Call, which debuted at the Sundance Film Festival and starred Kevin Spacey, Jeremy Irons and Zachary Quinto.